ThiriYaminHsu/My_Math_and_Physics_Learning_Resources_Library/README.md

 - A good set of Lecture notes from Harvard.
 - A short course on Classical Mechanics by Prof. J. J. Binney

-### OPTICS
-- Fraction and reflection.
-- Lenses and mirrors.
-- The telescope and the microscope.
-- Introduction to wave propagation.
-- Doppler effect.
-- Huijgens' principle of wave superposition.
-- Wave fronts.
-- Caustics.

 ### STATISTICAL MECHANICS & THERMODYNAMICS
 - The first, second and third laws of thermodynamics.
 - The Boltzmann distribution.